Posted on November 30, 2020 and last updated on January 31, 2025

 • Sights: pedestrian bridge, causeway, York Harbor, sandy beach, seaside cliffs, historic homes

-On my map, Steedman Woods is on the far left, which connects to the causeway and to Fisherman’s Walk, which will bring you close to the start of the “official” Cliff Walk (shown in yellow on my map).
+On my map, Steedman Woods is in blue.
+The trail there connects to the causeway and to Fisherman’s Walk, which will bring you close to the start of the “official” Cliff Walk (shown in yellow on my map).

 In this historical part of York, you can walk a bit more than 1.5 miles along the expansive York Harbor to the mouth of York River, on a popular and well-used trail.
-The trail sections — which come in a combination of gravel, pavement, and dirt, depending on where you are—pass in front of old homes (and a couple of modern ones), as well as cross a short pedestrian bridge named for the slight jiggle it makes when you cross.
-(It’s called Wiggly Bridge.)
-The bridge connects a wide causeway to a wooded peninsula where you can explore the unmarked but easy-to-follow trails in the small patch of Steedman Woods.
-(There is no place to park over here.)
+The trail sections — which vary from gravel, to pavement, to dirt — pass in front of stately old homes, as well as cross a short pedestrian bridge named for the slight jiggle it makes when you cross.
+The Wiggly Bridge connects a wide causeway to a wooded peninsula where you can explore the unmarked but easy-to-follow trails in the small patch of Steedman Woods.
+(Warning: There is no place to park at Steedman.)

 The best place to park if you are permit-less is closer to the Cliff Walk, along Route 1A near Hartley Mason Reserve.
 There are two-hour parking spots stretching between Hartley Mason park and Norwood Farms Road.
 Every other parking spot I saw close to the path requires a permit.

-If you head right, you head down to the sandy beach and small parking area (for permitted cars).
-From here, you can cross a grassy park headed toward the river.
-In a couple hundred feet, you’ll spot the opening to the gravel Fisherman’s Walk—a continuation of the seaside path.
-This section is flat and easy, and mostly wheelchair friendly, if I remember it correctly.
+If you go right, you head down to the sandy beach and small parking area (for permitted cars).
+From here, you can cross a grassy park toward the river.
+In a couple hundred feet, you’ll spot the opening to the gravel Fisherman’s Walk — a continuation of the seaside path.
+This section is flat and easy, and wheelchair friendly.

-Once you get to the Route 103 bridge, you cross underneath and head up a dock to access the causeway (or you can go up and cross the street).
+Cross underneath the Route 103 bridge and head up a dock to access the causeway (or you can go up and cross the street).
 The causeway and Wiggly Bridge were my favorite sections of the walk — the tidal mouth of York River is wide and beautiful.
 The woods section of this walk is not wheelchair friendly.

 Directions: If you’re walking, you can access the path in many places, from Route 103 at the end of the bridge, or from one the little lanes running from Route 1A (York Street).
 You can also pick it up at York Harbor Beach or Hartley Mason Reserve.
 For those with cars and no permit, there are several two-hour parking spots along Hartley Mason Reserve.
 If you have a permit, you can park at Harbor Beach or near the Wiggly Bridge on Route 103.